Martijnpold/WEBS6-Scrummy/README.md

 # Scrummy

 ## What is Scrummy?
 Scrummy is a basic web-application using firebase and Angular to allow users to collaborate on a scrum board to plan and manage projects.
+To preview the application, view https://martijnpold.github.io/WEBS6-Scrummy/

 ## Angular